yurovsky/yurovsky.github.io/_posts/2016-02-20-mercedes-w124-e320-wagon.md

 expensive and you can install them yourself with a bit of effort (not my favorite repair job, but I got through it!) to restore operation.
 The door is very heavy otherwise.

+The W124 is one of the last (if not the last) cars to use the "bullet" (rather than "blade") fuses that were popular on German cars.
+There are two kinds of "bullet" fuses: ones with a silver color contact and ones with a copper color contact.
+The original silver ones are known to build up resistance and cause circuits to act like they are open (that is, the fuse is blown but it is not physically blown), causing all sorts of problems.
+All of the fuses should be replaced with the copper ones.
+For example we once noticed that the power seats and wipers stopped working: replacing the corresponding fuse solved the problem immediately even though that (silver color contact) fuse was not blown.